Cuqui Bienzobas

-Anastasio Bienzobas Ocáriz, (San Sebastián, Gipuzkoa, May 2, 1913 – San Sebastian, October 15, 1982) also known as Cuqui Bienzobas was a Spanish footballer in the 1930s and 1940s, in which he played for Real Sociedad, Club Atlético Osasuna and Deportivo de La Coruña.
-He played in the midfield position.
-He was known by his nickname, Cuqui, to distinguish him from his brothers Custodio and Paco, soccer players with whom he met at Real Sociedad and Osasuna.
+Anastasio Bienzobas Ocáriz (May 2, 1913 – October 15, 1982), also known as Cuqui Bienzobas, was a Spanish footballer who played as a midfielder.
+He played for Real Sociedad, CA Osasuna and Deportivo de La Coruña.
+He was known by his nickname, Cuqui, to distinguish him from his brothers Custodio and Paco, footballers with whom he met at Real Sociedad and Osasuna.
 After his retirement as a footballer, he was a coach, managing Deportivo de La Coruña, CA Osasuna, SD Eibar and Pontevedra CF.

 Biography

-Anastasio Bienzobas was the third brother of the football trio made up of the Bienzobas brothers.
-After first playing for Onena, he joined Real Sociedad de Fútbol in 1931, a team where his two older brothers Paco and Custodio already played.
+Anastasio Bienzobas was born on May 2, 1913 in San Sebastián, Gipuzkoa. was the third brother of the football trio made up of the Bienzobas brothers.
+After first playing for Onena, he joined Real Sociedad in 1931, a team where his two older brothers Paco and Custodio already played.
 However, Anastasio Bienzobas did not manage to gain a place in the team and he left the team at the end of the 1931–32 season after having played only 2 official matches with Real Sociedad.
-He marked his debut in the Spanish First Division on March 20, 1932.
+He marked his debut in the La Liga (Spanish first division) on March 20, 1932.

-Cuqui was about to sign for the Arenas Club de Getxo but the three brothers were transferred together in September 1932 to Club Atlético Osasuna that played in the Spanish Second Division.
+Cuqui was about to sign for the Arenas Club de Getxo but the three brothers were transferred together in September 1932 to CA Osasuna that played in the Spanish Second Division.
 Cuqui was still an amateur player.
 In Pamplona, Cuqui managed to take a place in the team's midfield.
 Cuqui Bienzobas was one of the players of the historic Osasuna team that was promoted to the La Liga for the first time in its history in 1935 and was a starter during the Navarrese debut season in the La Liga in the 1935–36 season.

 In the 1935–36 season, he became on the most valued center midfielders in Spanish football.
 Speculation began about the future national career of Cuqui Bienzobas and he was rated at the end of the season as one of the best players in the country at his position.
 However, national selection did not arrive that season and Osasuna ended the season by being relegated.